fdm-monster/fdm-monster/README.md

 #### Current work: auto-clean OctoPrint files with different settings

 ## Development [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://gitHub.com/fdm-monster/fdmonster/graphs/commit-activity) ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/fdm-monster/fdmonster/Node.js%20CI/development) [![GitHub license](https://img.shields.io/github/license/fdm-monster/fdmonster)](https://github.com/fdm-monster/fdmonster/blob/master/LICENSE.txt)

-This work is under active development with cutting edge tech and standards.
-Feel like joining in?
-Your options are to create a pull-request, send an email, or open a discussion!
+This work is under active development with cutting edge tech and open-source standards.

+Have you spotted something wrong or do you have ideas for improvement?
+Please do create an issue, create a pull-request, send an email, or open a discussion!
+Feel like joining in as a developer or do you have a quick fix?
+Great!
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Roadmap